appblocks-hub/docs/docs/bb-cli/Commands/bb-push.md

 The command requires two options to be passed, `-f` or `--force` if no block name is provided.
 Also, the commit message passed with `-m` or `--message` flag.

 To push a single block by the name block1 with the commit message "initial commit", the command looks like so:
-`yah push block1 -m "initial commit"`
+`bb push block1 -m "initial commit"`

-`yah push -f -m "initial commit"` will commit and push all the blocks with the commit message "initial commit".
+`bb push -f -m "initial commit"` will commit and push all the blocks with the commit message "initial commit".

 In case a message was not passed initially, a prompt will ask for a message before committing.